-H AD A A and COVID-191 May an ADA-covered employer send employees home if they display COVID- ke symptoms during a pandemic?1 During a pandemic, how much information may an ADA-covered employer lest from employees who report feeling ill at work or who call in sick?2 During a pandemic, may an employer take its employees' temperatures to rmine whether they have a fever?2 emp When an employee returns from travel during a pandemic, must an loyer wait until the employee develops COVID-19 symptoms to ask stions about exposure to COVID-19 during the trip?2 not l During a pandemic, may an ADA-covered employer ask employees who do have COVID-19 symptoms to disclose whether they have a medical condition the CDC says could make them especially susceptible to COVID-19 plications? alter May an employer encourage employees to telework (i.e., work from an rnative location such as the home) as an infection-control strategy during a demic? - During a pandemic, may an employer require its employees to adopt ction-control practices, such as regular hand washing, at the workplace?4 pers During a pandemic, may an employer require its employees to wear onal protective equipment (e.g., facemasks, gloves, or gowns) designed to uce the transmission of pandemic infection? acco During a pandemic, must an employer continue to provide reasonable mmodations for employees with known disabilities that are unrelated to pandemic, barring undue hardship?5 During a pandemic, may an employer ask an employee why he or she has a absent from work if the employer suspects it is for a medical reason?5 May an ADA-covered employer require employees who have been away in the workplace during a pandemic to provide a doctor's note certifying ess to return to work?
-12. What should an employer do if a symptomatic employee comes into act with other employees?6 (Oth er Workplace Issues7
+L ADA and COVID-191 May an ADA-covered employer send employees home if they display COVID- 19-like symptoms during a pandemic?
+2 2.
+During a pandemic, how much information may an ADA-covered employer request from employees who report feeling ill at work or who call in sick?2 3.
+During a pandemic, may an employer take its employees' temperatures to determine whether they have a fever?
+4. When an employee returns from travel during a pandemic, must an employer wait until the employee develops COVID-19 symptoms to ask questions about exposure to COVID-19 during the trip?
+5. During a pandemic, may an ADA-covered employer ask employees who do not have COVID-19 symptoms to disclose whether they have a medical condition that the CDC says could make them especially susceptible to COVID-19 complications?
+6. May an employer encourage employees to telework (i.e., work from an alternative location such as the home) as an infection-control strategy during a pandemic?
+7. During a pandemic, may an employer require its employees to adopt infection-control practices, such as regular hand washing, at the workplace?
+5 8.
+During a pandemic, may an employer require its employees to wear personal protective equipment (e.g., facemasks, gloves, or gowns) designed to reduce the transmission of pandemic infection?
+9. During a pandemic, must an employer continue to provide reasonable accommodations for employees with known disabilities that are unrelated to the pandemic, barring undue hardship?
+10. During a pandemic, may an employer ask an employee why he or she has been absent from work if the employer suspects it is for a medical reason?6 11.
+May an ADA-covered employer require employees who have been away from the workplace during a pandemic to provide a doctor's note certifying fitness to return to work?
+12. What should an employer do if a symptomatic employee comes into contact with other employees?